dxc-technology/halstack-style-guide/guidelines/components/table/README.md

 With this approach the table also has a paginator and every row could have their own actions and selection component (checkbox).

-## User Interface Design Considerations

-- Pagination strips should be used on desktop/laptop and tablet devices, but not on mobile phones.
-- The pagination strip should be right aligned below the bottom row of the table.
-- The strip is made up of 3 sections; each provides the user with information about the number of items in the table as well as how to access them.
-  - Section 1: user may choose how many rows to display per rotation
-  - Section 2: dependent on section 1 setting, system shows specific line numbers in the rotation and the number of rotations in the table
-  - Section 3: provides navigation within the entire table ▪ First rotation in table
-    ▪ Previous rotation
-    ▪ Specific page number access
-    ▪ Next rotation
-    ▪ Last rotation in table

 ## Links and references